WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Experiments

-We conduct experiments across Natural Language Generation, Natural Language Understanding, and Visual Recognition and compare our two-linear-layer parameterized GIFT with various other PEFT methods.
-We also conduct ablation studies on the different parameterization schemes of GIFT.
-Due to space restrictions, we describe experiments with Natural Language Understanding on the GLUE dataset \citep{glue} in Appendix \ref{sec:glue}.
+We conduct extensive experiments across Natural Language Generation and Visual Recognition, and compare our two-linear-layer parameterized WeGeFT with various PEFT methods and ReFT.
+We also conduct ablation studies on the different parameterization schemes of WeGeFT.
+More details can be found in Appendix~\ref{sec:impl}.
+In all the experiments, we follow the baselines in selecting the layers to fine-tune for downstream tasks for fair comparisons.
+For clarity, we use WeGeFT$_{d_{in}}$ (Eqn.~\ref{eq:waft_in}), WeGeFT$_{d_{out}}$ (Eqn.~\ref{eq:gift_dout}), and WeGeFT-Sep$_{d_{in}}$ (Eqn.~\ref{eq:waft_in} but without parameter sharing).